ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 ## Configuration

-`clickhouse-keeper` can be used as a standalone replacement for ZooKeeper or as an internal part of the `clickhouse-server`, but in both cases configuration is almost the same `.xml` file.
+`clickhouse-keeper` can be used as a standalone replacement for ZooKeeper or as an internal part of the ClickHouse Server, but in both cases configuration is almost the same `.xml` file.
 The main `clickhouse-keeper` configuration tag is `<keeper_server>`.
 Keeper configuration has the following parameters:

 -    `tcp_port` — the port for a client to connect (default for ZooKeeper is `2181`)
 -    `tcp_port_secure` — the secure port for a client to connect